El Salvador Travel Advisory Reduced by the US Department of State

 El Salvador travel notices issued by the Canadian, United Kingdom and USA governments

-The US Department of State has issued a Level 2 Travel Advisories for the Republic of El Salvador, which is located in Central America.
+The US Department of State has issued a Level 2 Travel Advisory for the Republic of El Salvador, which is located in Central America.

 This ‘Exercise Increased Caution’ Travel Advisory was updated on October 1, 2019, and is actually a reduction from the previous Level 3 notices.
 Both advisories were related to crime in El Salvador and the local police’s inability to effectively respond to serious incidents.